juanbkm/donor2019/content/modalities/global-funds.md

       We-Fi works with six multilateral development banks as implementing partners: African Development Bank, Asian Development Bank, Inter-American Development Bank, European Bank for Reconstruction and Development, Islamic Development Bank and the World Bank Group.

       In May 2019, ADB received funding from We-Fi to help provide [women-led small and medium-sized enterprises (WSMEs) with access to critical financing and training in Viet Nam and the Pacific](https://www.adb.org/projects/52214-001/main).
-We-fi also provided $20.2 million in replenishment funds for allocation to future projects.
+We-fi also allocated $20.2 million in replenishment funds for allocation to future projects.

 weight:
 draft: false